 This furniture arrangement is a good choice for a single adult or even a small family.
 The use of a sectional sofa along with a coffee table is great for hanging out or playing board games.

-An ottoman that doubles as a coffee table would provide extra seating.
+An ottoman that doubles as a coffee table can provide extra seating.
 The dining table behind the sofa could seat two or four, making this an ideal layout for a small family.

-- If you go with a center coffee table instead of an ottoman for this arrangement, look for something transparent in acrylic or glass.
-And steer clear of ornate furnishings - look for a table with simple or delicate lines.
-The table will seem to "disappear," giving your room the illusion of more space.
+- Coffee table: If you go with a center coffee table instead of an ottoman for this arrangement, look for something transparent in acrylic or glass.
+And steer clear of ornate furnishings.
+Look for a table with simple or delicate lines.
+The table should seem to "disappear," so it gives your room the illusion of more space.

 Kid-Friendly Small Living Room Arrangement

-The sectional sofa and tons of storage are perfect for a family with small children.
+A sectional sofa and tons of storage are perfect for a family with small children.
 In a small space, it is essential to maximize storage.
 Storage can even be designed around windows, so do not let a window become a hindrance.
-Toys can be kept in the smaller storage unit, while the larger storage unit holds the television and other items.
+Toys can be kept in the smaller storage unit, while the larger storage unit can hold the television and other items.
 A small side table provides a welcome place for lighting or a drink or both.

 Another Solution for Small Living Room Arrangement

 Often a window or other element spoils the best-laid plans.
 If storage or a couch just will not work on the long wall, this arrangement is a good alternative.
 And, feel comfortable pulling your sofa out from the wall.
-In a room with a combined living and dining areas, visually dividing the space with your sofa is a good way to define your living space.
+In a room with a combined living and dining area, visually dividing the space with your sofa is a good way to define your living space.

-- Color in small spaces needs to follow the K.I.S.S. rule.
-Use three colors maximum, but a two-color palette works best.
-An all-white color... palette can be beautiful in small spaces.
+- Color palette: In small spaces, use three colors maximum, but a two-color palette works best.
+An all-white color palette can be beautiful in small spaces.

-- Purchase your furnishings before choosing your wall color.
-Most people work backward and choose their wall color first, and later find they need to repaint or get frustrated because they can't find furnishings to match.
+- Wall color: Purchase your furnishings before choosing your wall color.
+Most people work backward and choose their wall color first, and later find they need to repaint or get frustrated because they cannot find furnishings to match.

-- Notice how in all of the spaces, furnishings were kept to a minimum.
-One sofa, one chair, one table is a great rule to follow.
-After adding these elements, if you have room for more - great!
-If you don't, let it go.
+- Minimal design: Keep furnishings to a minimum.
+One sofa, one chair, and one table is a great rule of thumb.
+After adding these elements, if you have room for more, great.
+If not, then let it go.